brendt/stitcher.io/src/content/mails/static-analysis-01.md

 _Static analysis_: you might have heard about it or maybe you've got no clue what it means.
-Maybe you do, but are overwhelmed or a bit scared to look into it.
+Or maybe you do, but are overwhelmed or a bit scared to look into it.
 In this newsletter series I'll try my best to demystify all questions you might have, and show you how great static analysis works in PHP these days.

-The payoff when using static analysis?
+What's in it for you, you might wonder?

 - You'll deploy less bugs to production
 - You'll write clearer and more robust code